Jadzia Dax: Characterization

 When the show began, the writers had difficulty defining the character of Dax.
 Michael Piller explained, "Having a Trill seemed like a really, really good idea at the time, but it was the most difficult character for us to define.
 Jadzia Dax escaped us.
 At first we thought she was going to be ethereal, a Grace Kelly/Audrey Hepburn kind of goddess, and ultimately I think Ira Behr really figured it out, probably not until the second season, when he really made her a smart-talking, wise-cracking tough cookie."

-In 2014, Farrell admitted she found the character initially frustrating.
+In 2014, Farrell admitted she found playing the character initially frustrating.
 "The writers didn't know what to do with the character they created", saying she was asked to portray the character as a cross between Grace Kelly and Yoda.
 She was also annoyed by a scene written where Dax gossiped about who was dating whom on the station, questioning "Why would a 350-year-old person care about who you're going out with?"

 Piller explained, "The more we've written her, the more we're finding that she is not what she appears to be.
 That underneath this placid exterior, there's all these various personalities that she's gone through that are in turmoil and there's a lot of inner conflict.
 You know all the voices we hear inside ourselves are all made up of different subpersonalities; well she's got them all screaming at her in a variety of different ways."

 Ira Behr spoke further on the character, announcing that they had intentionally changed the character early in the series.
 He said, "We changed Dax in year two.
 Originally, she was going to be the Spock character, the wise old owl, the wise old man.
 And then we realized that she could be the one who's ready to go out and kick anyone's butt, and go out and have an adventure and have fun, and be kind of witty and mercurial.
 And that turned out to be great.
 When we found that part of the character, we just ran with it."